nodejs/node/doc/api/child_processes.markdown

     n.send({ hello: 'world' });

-And then the child script, `'sub.js'` would might look like this:
+And then the child script, `'sub.js'` might look like this:

     process.on('message', function(m) {
       console.log('CHILD got message:', m);